Let's get social

-More than proofreading, less than a full audit, a Website Reality Check tells you how your site is working, from a human’s perspective.
+More than proofreading, less than a full audit, a Website Reality Check tells you how your site is working from a human’s perspective.
 (A human with fresh eyes and 20+ years of online writing & marketing experience.)
-A "reality check" catches typos and broken links that can affect pricing, make you look like an amateur, and result in lost business opportunities.
-Because user interface is so important to communication, a Reality Check also includes recommendations to improve site navigation and overall user experience (UX).
+A Website Reality Check catches typos and broken links that can affect pricing, make you look like an amateur, and result in lost business opportunities.
+Because user interface is so important to communication, your Website Reality Check also includes recommendations to improve site navigation and overall user experience (UX) - many of which can be fixed within a day of diagnosis.

 Initial consultation $65 (includes initial impression, top-level recommendations)